-The DGPPN is the largest scientific medical association focussing on mental health in Germany.
-It pools the competence of 10,000 doctors and scientists in the fields of psychiatry, psychotherapy and psychosomatics who work in university and non-university hospitals, in office-based practices and in research.
+DGPPN is the largest scientific medical association focussing on mental health in Germany.
+It pools the competence of more than 11,200 doctors and scientists in the fields of psychiatry, psychotherapy and psychosomatics who work in university and non-university hospitals, in office-based practices and in research.

 The association campaigns for the optimal care of patients with mental illnesses.
 It develops scientific guidelines, promotes training and further and continuing education and is involved in research into mental illnesses to advance diagnostics and treatment.
 The main focus is thereby on the holistic view of people and their individual mental, physical and social characteristics.
 The DGPPN actively campaigns for the participation of people with mental illness in society and against their stigmatisation.